Princess Alexandra (born 1936): Activities

-Princess Alexandra opened the new hospital in Harlow, Essex, named in her honour on 27 April 1965.
+Alexandra opened the new hospital in Harlow, Essex, named in her honour on 27 April 1965.
 The Princess Alexandra Hospital NHS Trust was announced by the Prime Minister, Boris Johnson, in September 2019 to be part of the government's new health infrastructure programme to build a new hospital.

-Princess Alexandra served as chancellor of Lancaster University from its foundation in 1964 until she relinquished the post in 2004 (when she also accepted an honorary degree in Music).
+Alexandra served as chancellor of Lancaster University from its foundation in 1964 until she relinquished the post in 2004 (when she also accepted an honorary degree in Music).
 She also served as the first chancellor of the University of Mauritius.
 She is also an honorary fellow of the Royal College of Physicians and Surgeons of Glasgow, Faculty of Anæsthetists of the Royal College of Surgeons of England, the Royal College of Obstetricians and Gynaecologists, and the Royal College of Physicians.
 She is also the president of Alexandra Rose Day, which was founded in honour of her great-grandmother, Queen Alexandra.
 She was also patron of The Royal School, Hampstead.
-The Princess was president of WWF-UK until 2011.
+She was president of WWF-UK until 2011.

-Until it was abolished in 2013, Princess Alexandra received £225,000 per year from the Civil List to cover the cost of official expenses, although as with the other members of the royal family (except the Duke of Edinburgh) the Queen repaid this amount to the treasury.
+Until it was abolished in 2013, Alexandra received £225,000 per year from the Civil List to cover the cost of official expenses, although as with the other members of the royal family (except the Duke of Edinburgh) the Queen repaid this amount to HM Treasury.
 Alexandra lives at Thatched House Lodge in Richmond, London, a Crown property purchased on a 150-year lease from the Crown Estate Commissioners by Angus Ogilvy after their wedding in 1963.
 She also has use of a grace-and-favour apartment at St James's Palace in London.